-8. Tree Size Limits

-- a.
-The programmatic permit will not allow the removal of trees 6 or more inches in diameter, except as provided in this section. - b.
-If an applicant requests removal of a healthy tree 6 or more inches in diameter at time of application or during the period in which the programmatic permit is in effect, an opportunity for public comment will shall be provided in accordance with MMC 16.32.026 B.2 - c.
-For any request, the Urban Forester may further limit allowed tree removal in order to meet the review criteria in MMC 16.32.028F.

-9. Tree Work
+- 8. Tree Size Limits - a.
+The programmatic permit will not allow the removal of trees 6 or more inches in diameter at breast height, except as provided in this section. - b.
+If an applicant requests removal of a healthy tree 6 or more inches in diameter at breast height at time of application or during the period in which the programmatic permit is in effect, an opportunity for public comment will be provided in accordance with MMC 16.32.026 B.2 - c.
+For any request, the Urban Forester may further limit allowed tree removal in order to meet the review criteria in MMC 16.32.028F. - 9.
+Tree Work